EU ban on Iran oil may be bonus to Tehran's fields

-LONDON Europe's ban on Iranian oil, aimed at piling pressure on Tehran over its nuclear programme, may end up breathing new life into the country's ageing oilfields, Western and Iranian oil experts said on Friday.
+LONDON Europe's ban on Iranian oil, aimed at piling pressure on Tehran over its nuclear program, may end up breathing new life into the country's aging oilfields, Western and Iranian oil experts said on Friday.

 If Iran were forced to shut in any - or all - of some 500,000 barrels per day (bpd) of supply that would have gone to customers in the European Union, such a move would help rejuvenate, not harm, the Islamic Republic's oil reservoirs.